Kotlin/KEEP/proposals/stdlib/result.md

 always handled in some way.
 Making `Result` an integral part of the language also requires a considerable effort on improving Kotlin type system to ensure proper handling of encapsulated exceptions.

+**UPDATE**: We have reached a decision of not following this road for a foreseeable future and will not pursue integration of any special constructions into the language that are tied to the `Result` type.
+As a part of the standard library a `Result` type will stay narrowly-focused on the use-cases that are described at the beginning of this document, abandoning ambitions to become any kind of universal error-handling primitive.
+We are working in other directions of making signalling error handling more pleasant to use in Kotlin.
+The text below is left for historical reasons.

-One potential direction is to allow  return value of `Result` type, so that with paremetrization by the base error type one can write:
+One potential direction is to allow  return value of `Result` type, so that with parametrization by the base error type one can write:

 ```kotlin
 fun findUserByName(name: String): Result<User, IOException>